Southside Festival: 2016

 The Southside Festival 2016 should have taken place from 24 to 26 June.
 Due to severe thunderstorms after the first concerts in the early Friday evening, the festival had to be postponed.
 Later on, it had to be cancelled completely so that none of the headliners were able to play.
 Only 18 of 88 bands that were booked were able to perform.
 The concerts of Tom Odell, Elliphant and Flogging Molly had to be ended prematurely.
 82 people were slightly injured.
 25 of them were brought to the hospital in Tuttlingen while 57 could be treated on-site.

 2017

 The festival took place from 23 to 25 June 2017.
 Because of technical difficulties affecting the Green Stage, the concert of Green Day had to be paused and finally cancelled after two hours.

 2018

 The Southside Festival 2018 started on 22 June and ended on the 24th.

 2019

-The festival was scheduled to take place from 21 to 23 June 2019.
+The festival took place from 21 to 23 June 2019.